fzero/lhl-lectures/w7d3-final-project-kickoff/README.md

 ## Picking a project

-There are many reason for picking a project:
+There are many reasons for picking a project:

 * Are you trying to build something impressive for prospective employers?
 * Are you trying to explore a technology?